 Nothing says love the same way a heartfelt gift does, and this tutorial will teach you how to make an elegant and eye-catching doll that would make a beautiful gift for Mother’s Day, birthdays, or to celebrate a christening, baptism or birth.

-The thing that makes this doll truly stand-out is the use of the stunning Twinkle fibres from Hamanaka (review coming soon).
+The thing that makes this doll truly stand-out is the use of the stunning Twinkle fibres from Hamanaka (read the review here).
 Obviously you can make this creation without sparkly fibre, but the gorgeous pearly sheen of the pink mottled over the taupe dress gives this doll an other-worldly appeal.

 For this tutorial you will need: